Hansen8601/control4-mediaplayer/README.md

 * **channel** (Required): Output channel of the AMP.
 * **on_volume** (Optional): Default volume for the amp to turn on to.
 5 if omitted

+### Work to do
+The component doesn't support sources yet.
+If there's an interest, I'll add it.
+For my configuration, I only use source 1.

 #### My Home Assistant Card
 ![MyCard](https://github.com/Hansen8601/control4-mediaplayer/blob/f7d66aa66f89b2b0bcf36ea5393bb76a07da0f32/Control4AmpCard.png)